 Initial set of instantiation parameters for the algorithms are declared

-in the header files named ${algorithm-name}-paramset.h
+in the header files named ${algorithm-name}-paramset.h, and

 defined in the corresponding C source code file.
 Algorithm instances are